 What type of financial aid is available?

-MAPSS offers merit-based tuition scholarships (partial and full) on a highly competitive basis at the time of admission.
+MAPSS offers merit-based tuition scholarships on a highly competitive basis at the time of admission.

-Most incoming students also applied for additional funding, from their undergraduate colleges or their home countries.
+Most incoming students also apply for additional funding, from their undergraduate colleges, independent scholarships, or their home countries.

 Many colleges provide fellowships for alumni who go on to graduate study elsewhere.
 Check with your undergraduate Career Services or Dean of Students offices.

 International students should check with their national governments and with the websites of their local US consulates or embassies.
 The latter often list funding opportunities for study in the United States.

 Last but not least, you can try searching the University of Chicago’s fellowship database.